flutter/website/src/desktop.md

 ##### Create a self-signed .pfx certificate for local testing

-For private deployment and testing with the help of the MSIX installer, you need to give your app a digital signature in the form of a `.pfx` certificate.
+For private deployment and testing with the help of the MSIX installer, you need to give your application a digital signature in the form of a `.pfx` certificate.

 For deployment through the Windows Store,